 All The Shots You Need

-If your event is small or less reliant on marketing and sponsorship you may not be so concerned with a seasoned conference photographer but if you want absolutely every base covered your going to need a photographer with a very wide skill set.
+If your event is small or less reliant on marketing and sponsorship you may not be so concerned with professional conference photography but if you want absolutely every base covered your going to need a photographer with a very wide skill set.
 Here are some bullet points outlining what they will be expected to cover, using the largest possible conference as a benchmark covering all possible scenarios.
-Bare in mind you may need more than one photographer or with the addition of an onsite editor depending on your the brief and deliverables.
+Bear in mind you may need more than one photographer or with the addition of an onsite editor depending on your the brief and deliverables.

 - Wide shots of the space from ground to elevated levels, both empty and full showing your event in full capacity.